-Pasadena ISD is preparing students for the Digital Age by integrating technology into classroom lessons.
-Technology serves as a bridge to more engaged, relevant, meaningful and personalized learning experiences.
-The 1:1 device program provides students and teachers with access to a variety of resources at all achievement levels, allows students to experience differentiated learning activities based upon the skills and concepts that they need to learn, and develop unique learning products that demonstrate their understanding of the curriculum objectives.
+Pasadena ISD is preparing students for the Digital Age by integrating technology into their classrooms.
+Technology serves as a tool to provide more engaged, relevant, meaningful and personalized learning experiences.
+Through the 1:1 initiative, students will have access to a computer and academic software throughout the school day.